Jennifer Gonzalez, Creator of Cult of Pedagogy

 Products and Courses

-I create digital products for sale on Teachers Pay Teachers, which has now become my main source of income.
+I create digital products for sale on Teachers Pay Teachers, which has been of my main sources of income.
 (If you are interested in becoming a seller, use this link to tell them I sent you and I will receive a bonus for referring you!)
 You can see all of my TPT products here.
-If you want to learn more about creating and selling products on TpT, I would recommend you check out Blair Turner’s book, Let’s Talk Shop: An eBook for TpT Sellers.

-I also have two online courses: JumpStart, a technology course, and Twitter for Teachers and Students.
+I also have two online courses: JumpStart, a technology course, and a mini-course, Four Laws of Learning.
+I’m actively building more courses as well!

 Book Sales